Yorivel/Dynamic-Wardrobe/docs/context-map-guide.md

 ## A Location Can Have Multiple Keywords

 A location can belong to more than one keyword.
 For example, Clouds is both `corpo` and `club`.
 This is what makes stacking work — `corpo club vip` matches at Clouds because both keywords are active.

+For the default keyword mappings, see [Context Map](context-map.md).